HandyyWeb/todo-app-cli/README.md

 # Prerequisites

-You need to have postgreSQL installed on your computer, for further information, take a look at the link : [Installation](https://www.postgresql.org/download/)
+You need to have postgreSQL installed on your computer, for more information, see the link : [Installation](https://www.postgresql.org/download/)

-Then, use your user account, your databse and your password in the file bin/db/dbconnect.js to connect to your database.
+Then, use your user account, your database and your password in the file bin/db/dbconnect.js file to connect to your database.

 ```
 const pg = require('pg');